Elite-Modding-Team/ThaumicTweaker/README.md

 ## Tweaks (Default: Enabled)
 **NOTE:** All tweaks listed in this category are enabled by default.

-- **Focus Effect Tweaks:**
+- **Focus Effect:**
   - Revamps the cast sounds of certain focus effects to provide better variety
   - Adds impact sounds to various focus effects that lack any
   - Makes several focus mediums play additional cast sounds to differentiate them
-- **Eldritch Crab Tweaks:** Rotates dead Eldritch Crabs all the way to match the death animations of spiders
+- **Eldritch Crab:** Rotates dead Eldritch Crabs all the way to match the death animations of spiders, silverfish and endermites
+- **Research Table:** Fixes shift-click inventory interaction for paper and scribing tools

 ---